-The query optimizer uses statistics to create query plans that improve query performance.
-For most queries, the query optimizer already generates the necessary statistics for a high quality query plan; in a few cases, you need to create additional statistics or modify the query design for best results.
+The Query Optimizer uses statistics to create query plans that improve query performance.
+For most queries, the Query Optimizer already generates the necessary statistics for a high quality query plan; in some cases, you need to create additional statistics or modify the query design for best results.
 This topic discusses statistics concepts and provides guidelines for using query optimization statistics effectively.

 Components and Concepts